sapcc/kubernikus/docs/guide/best_practices.md

 ```

 ### Use kubernikusctl into your build job
-Add `kubernikusctl auth init` command to your build job.
-It will check your environment for the credentials and fetches certificates.
+Add the `kubernikusctl auth init` command to your build job.
+It will check the environment for the credentials and fetches certificates.